 The Verano is a compact near-luxury sedan designed to help continue Buick's transformation into a modern and desirable brand.
 Though it shares a platform with the less-expensive Chevrolet Cruze, the Verano justifies its higher pricetag with more powerful engines, additional premium features and a quiet, upscale interior.

-New to the Verano for the latest model year is a turbocharged 2.0-liter four-cylinder with 250 horsepower and an available six-speed manual transmission.
+Last year brought a turbocharged 2.0-liter four-cylinder with 250 horsepower and an available six-speed manual transmission.

 Following Buick's current design language, the Verano features a waterfall grille flanked by blue translucent projector beam headlamps not unlike the units used on the larger Regal.
 Retro-flavored porthole vents mounted on the hood complete the Verano's front end.